-Cheminées Philippe Australia & Wignells of Melbourne bears no liability for installations that do not meet the criteria outlined in this manual, alongside the requirements of Australian & New Zealand Standards AS/NZS 2918:2018.
+Cheminées Philippe Australia bears no liability for installations that do not meet the criteria outlined in this manual, alongside the requirements of Australian & New Zealand Standards AS/NZS 2918:2018.
 The installation techniques, handling and use of the product are beyond our control.
-Therefore, Cheminées Philippe Australia & Wignells of Melbourne assumes no responsibility for loss, damage or expense resulting from improper installation, operation or misuse.
+Therefore, Cheminées Philippe Australia assumes no responsibility for loss, damage or expense resulting from improper installation, operation or misuse.
 In line with our commitment for continuous improvement, technical parameters are subject to change and we reserve the right to alter the contents of this manual at any time.
 For the latest version of this manual please visit, www.chemphilaust.com.au